ben444422/Linker/README.md

 Linker
 ======

 A more versatile link shortener.

-Currently, this project is intended as a proof of concept rather than as a production ready app.
-This may change as I develop this project more.
+This web app is currently in its beta-beta-beta...beta stage and is meant to be a proof of concept rather than a production ready app.

+It is currently hosted at the following link: http://linker-env-3mf2sndb4b.elasticbeanstalk.com/

+Of course, if this app were to reach production, there would be a better, shorter domain name tied to the app.

+####Features
+ - Can shorten one or more links under the same shortened URL
+ - The user can customize the shortened URL